Get a good translation or interpretation

 How can I get the best out of an interpretation?

 Provide materials in advance.
 For an interpreter, preparation is essential.
 Even within my specializations, additional understanding of the subject helps me to provide more sensitive interpretation.
-An explanation of your meeting and purpose, any written material you or other participants have prepared, topics that will be discussed, and links to relevant websites are all very helpful.
+An explanation of your meeting and purpose, any written material you’ve prepared, topics that will be discussed, and links to relevant websites are all helpful.

 How can I get the best out of a translation?